 Mr. Bell is a member, and served as the founding chairman of the California Political Attorneys' Association.
 He served as President (2009-2010) and First Vice President (2007-2008) and as a member of the Board of Governors, and currently serves as the General Counsel to the Republican National Lawyers' Association, Washington, D.C., and as a director and a former two term Chairman of the Federalist Society of Sacramento, and as a Vice Chairman of the Free Speech and Election Law Practice Group of The Federalist Society for Law and Policy, Washington, D.C.

-Mr. Bell serves as Treasurer and director of the Ronald Reagan Centennial Capitol Foundation, which commissioned and placed a statue of President Ronald Reagan at the California State Capitol, and the Sacramento Federal Judicial Library and Learning Center Foundation, which operates the Justice Anthony M. Kennedy Library and Learning Center, Sacramento, California.
+Mr. Bell serves as Treasurer and director of the Ronald Reagan Centennial Capitol Foundation, which commissioned and placed statues of President Ronald Reagan at the California State Capitol and the Ronald Reagan Presidential Library in Simi Valley, and treasurer and director of the Sacramento Federal Judicial Library and Learning Center Foundation, which operates the Justice Anthony M. Kennedy Library and Learning Center, Sacramento, California.

-Mr. Bell is 68, resides in Halcyon, California, is married to Janice Freeman Bell, and has two children, Brien (30) and Jennifer Bell Roe (28).
+Mr. Bell is 70 years old, resides in Halcyon, California, is married to Janice Freeman Bell, and has two children, Brien (31) and Jennifer Bell Roe (29).